Code-Institute-Submissions/portfolio_milestone/README.md

 7. Github: Used for version control and to store a remote copy of the project.
 8. Github pages: a feature of Github that allows us to deploy a static website and have it hosted online.
 9. VsCode: An IDE (Integrated Development Environment) that was created by Microsoft was used to build the website.
+10. Balsamiq: A design tool that was used to create the wireframe mockups.

 ## Design Decisions On The Surface Plain